 He works as… Cisco Global Sales Road Warrior, based in Irvine, Calif.

-Their family… includes two children, Serafina, Samuel and their dog Kobe.
+Their family… includes two children, their son and daughter, and dog Kobe.

 The proposal happened… on a hot air balloon over Carmel Valley in April 1993.
 At a time when graduates were facing the worst job prospects in two decades, Steve and Sanae found love, having just celebrated their 25th wedding anniversary.
 The couple met at an intramural flag football game, testing their teamwork.
 Steve soon asked Sanae to an international animation film festival downtown and that first date became their forever.